FP Crown LogoFP Crown Logo

 Step 1: You send in your designs.

-As the apparel chair, you choose the items you want in the shop (tees, hoodies, whatever), and finalize the designs.
+As the apparel chair, you choose the items you want in your group order or “shop” (tees, hoodies, sweatpants, whatever), and finalize the designs.
 You’ll pass all of that to your Campus Manager (CM).

 Your CM builds out the group order.
 This is when they set item prices, time limits, breakpoints, due dates, and shipping options.

-Time Limit - This is the deadline for your group order.
-Once the time limit hits, the link closes, and no one can place an order anymore.
-Heads up: It closes at the end of that day (11:59 pm), not at midnight when the date changes.
+• Time Limit: the deadline for your group order.
+Once the time limit hits (11:59 pm that day), the link closes and no one can place an order.

-21 days after, if it’s shipping to everyone individually
+• ~21 days after, if it ships to everyone individually

-Breakpoint - This is the order goals that affect pricing.
-This is the moment where you’re in the group chat like “Guys, if just two more people order, we all save $5.”
+• Breakpoint: the order goals that affect pricing.
+It’s the “if two more people order, we all save $5” moment.

 Step 3: A custom link is created for your chapter.

 Once the order is built, a group order link will be generated.
 This is your store.
-Everyone in your chapter can visit it, pick what they want, place an order, and check out like they would on any regular online store.
+Everyone you give the link to (and is actually allowed by your chapter to make a purchase) can visit it, pick the item/s they want, place an order, and add their payment details upon checkout like they would on any regular online store.

 Each person enters their size, shipping info, and payment.
-The Group Order Tool (what the Fresh Prints team sees on the backend) places a hold on their card (so it doesn’t get charged yet).
+The Group Order Tool (which is what the internal Fresh Prints team sees on the backend) places a hold on their card (so it doesn’t get charged yet).
 The tool tracks how many people have ordered in real time.

 Step 6: The tool checks if the order tips.